streamr-dev/network/README.md

 </h1>

 By using this client, you can easily interact with the [Streamr](https://streamr.network) API from JavaScript-based environments, such as browsers and [node.js](https://nodejs.org).
-You can, for example, subscribe to real-time data in Streams, produce new data to Streams, and create new Streams.
+You can, for example, subscribe to real-time data in streams, produce new data to streams, and create new streams.

 The client uses websockets for producing and consuming messages to/from streams.
 It should work in all modern browsers.